Kanhaiya54/Face-and-Eye-Detection/README.md

 # Face-and-Eye-Detection
-Face and Eye detection of live streaming Image using the Web Cam.
+Face and Eye detection of live streaming Image using the Web Cam using OPENCV.